Albin-Rohde/rest-template/README.md

     /Post.ts
   /controller.ts
   /services.ts
+  /schema.ts
 ```
 We will try to contain logic touching and regarding the post inside this "post" domain.
 - controller.ts - will be where we keep our express routes and rest-logic
 - services.ts - will be where we keep logic regarding retrieving updating and deleting from the db layer.
+- schema.ts - will be where we keep the schemas of how request should look like.
 - models - will be where we keep orm-models/entities strongly coupled with a post.
 - models/Post.ts - The orm entity for the post.